ducky64/mbed-scons/README.md

 # mbed-scons
-SCons rules for compiling a mbed library with gcc-arm
+SCons helpers for configuring mbed targets with gcc-arm.

 ## Usage
 ### SConscript-mbed
-The `SConscript-mbed` file contains rules for a mbed-like library, where the path to the target (like `TARGET_Freescale`, `TARGET_KLXX`) is defined in the environment variable `MBED_TARGET`.
-The build system will automatically recurse the mbed source directories accordingly.
-An example mbed `StaticLibrary` build would be (assuming you submoduled this repository into `mbed-scons` and the `mbedmicro/mbed` library into `mbed`:
+The `SConscript-mbed` file contains helper functions to set up a environment that can build mbed targets with gcc-arm.

+Example mbed StaticLibrary build for the NUCLEO_L432KC target:

 ```
 Export('env')
 SConscript('mbed-scons/SConscript-mbed')

+env.ConfigureMbedTarget('NUCLEO_L432KC', 'mbed/hal/targets.json')
+mbed_paths = env.GetMbedSourceDirectories('mbed/hal')
+env.Append(CPPPATH=mbed_paths)
+env['MBED_LINKSCRIPT'] = env.GetMbedLinkscript(mbed_paths)
-mbed_lib = env.MbedLikeLibrary('mbed', 'mbed/libraries/mbed/',
+mbed_lib = env.StaticLibrary('mbed', env.GetMbedSources(mbed_paths))
-                               ['api/', 'common/', 'hal/', 'targets/cmsis/', 'targets/hal/'])
+env.Prepend(LIBS = mbed_lib)
 ```

-where the arguments are library name, mbed library root, and list of directories from mbed library root to include headers and sources.

-In addition to `MbedLikeLibrary`, these methods are also pre-defined:
+The available environment actions are:
+- `ConfigureMbedTarget`: configures `env` based on the target name (first argument) found in mbed's `targets.json` file (second argument).
+- `GetMbedSourceDirectories`: given a configured `env` (above), returns a list of all source directories for the configured target.
+- `GetMbedSources`: from a list of all source directories, returns a list of all source files (to build into a StaticLibrary, for example).
+- `GetMbedLinkscript`: from a list of all source directories, returns the linker script to use.
-- `Objcopy`: translates `.elf` files into `.bin` files that can be directly flashed onto a mbed mass-storage device.
+- `Binary`: translates `.elf` files into `.bin` files that can be directly flashed onto a mbed mass-storage device.
 The only input is the source file, and it will generate a `.bin` file of the same name.
 - `SmybolsSize`: from a `.elf` file, generates a `.nm_size.txt` file which